mb-group/ai_journal_club/_sources/content/ai_pi_book/part2/part2_chapter1_age_of_embeddings.md

 At their core, **embeddings** are dense vector representations of data that encode meaningful relationships in a continuous space.
 Instead of representing data through sparse, hand-crafted features, embeddings allow models to learn compact representations where similar items are positioned close together.

+It's ultimately linear algebra.
+Think about representing a point with (x, y) in a 2D space such as shown in the figure below.
+Each item in your dataset becomes a point in this multi-dimensional space, where the coordinates are learned to capture meaningful relationships.

 ```{figure} ../assets/embedding_illustration_2.jpg
 ---
 name: embedding-space-viz